 COVID-19 or other public health epidemics, pandemics or outbreaks, and the resulting business or economic disruptions resulting therefrom, may adversely impact our business as well as our ability to raise capital.
-We are closely monitoring the potential impact of COVID-19 on our 2021 business and operations, financial results and cashflows.
+While we continue to conduct research and development, or R&D, activities, including our ongoing clinical trials, the COVID-19 pandemic has, at times, impacted the timelines of certain of our early-stage discovery efforts and clinical trials, and may continue to impact such timelines while the pandemic persists.
+We work closely with our internal teams, our clinical investigators, R&D vendors and critical supply chain vendors to continually assess, and mitigate, any potential adverse impacts of COVID-19 on our R&D activities.
+We are closely monitoring the potential impact of COVID-19 on our business and operations, financial results and cash flows.
 Our top priority remains the health and safety of our staff and the patients in our studies.